Solar Energy Growth on the Path to Overtake Non-Renewables in U.S.

 All the pitfalls with solar energy are about to change in the coming years, despite falling gas prices.
 First off, the average cost of solar panels per watt of energy is dropping dramatically.
 Solar panels now cost less than one dollar per watt, compared to $75 in 1972.

 Funding for solar energy is also dramatically increasing.
 The $254 billion raised in 2014 is up from $126 million in the first quarter of 2013.
 Tech giant Apple is also reported to invest $850 million in solar panels in California.
 The level of investment is also resulting in more jobs in the solar energy sector, about a 10 times faster rate of growth than in the U.S. economy overall.

 The federal government is also providing regulations and incentives to invest in solar energy, especially in states like California and Nevada.
 This is making it more attractive to both consumers and manufacturers to consider installing solar energy.

 At Perfection Spring & Stamping Corp. we are always interested in finding ways to support the environment.
 We have worked with renewable energy companies and continue to offer our insight on lowering the cost of solar panels with innovate part design as the quote opportunities come our way.
-Our company has considered the installation of solar panels on the roof of our factory.
+Our Company has considered the installation of solar panels on the roof of our factory.
 As the quality and costs continue to drop year-after-year it may be a very viable source of energy even with our “Chicago winters”.
 Currently, we are proud of our strong commitment to the environment and have achieved our certification per ISO-14001 requirements for our Environmental Management System.
-You can read a bit about more about our achievements if you click here.
-Perfection!
-It’s our commitment to our customers, our neighbors and ourselves.
+Contact us for a variety of custom metal products that can be utilized in the solar and renewable energy markets.